Unity-Technologies/terraform-google-http-ingress-internal/docs/Created.md

 ## Redirect URL Map

-Only when the HTTPS Target Proxy is created and `redirect-http` is `true`, the following is created:
+Only when the HTTPS Target Proxy is created and `redirect-http` is left as `true`, the following is created:

 * One redirect URL Map